Miniature Portrait of a Woman Signed Buch from the 20th century

 Description

 Many styles characterize antique furniture, but a few key ones stand out.
-Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally, the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Eclectic furniture refers to the 19th century, marked by the prevailing Biedermeier style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+By the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.

 Attributes / Details